RPeterson4/CS121-Work/BayesDist/BetaBinomDist.md

 <center>$f(p|a,b)= cp^{a-1}(1-p)^{b-1}$ &nbsp;&nbsp; <b>for</b> &nbsp;&nbsp; $0 \leq p \leq 1$</center>

 Once we have observed some number of trials, $n$, we can add these observations to our prior beliefs about $p$.
 Both the Binomial data model and the Beta prior can then be combined into a posterior distribution of $p$, categorized as a conjugate Beta posterior.
-By multiplying the Binomial data model and the Beta prior together, we can derive the Beta posterior of $p|X$:
+By multiplying the Binomial data model and the Beta prior together, we can derive the Beta posterior $p|X$:

 <center> $f(p|X) = f(X|p)*f(p)$</center>

 <br>
 As ${n \choose x}$ for the Binomial Distribution is a constant, we can exclude it from our multiplication of the two probability functions.
-The probability density function of the Beta posterior of $p$ is then derived as:
+The probability density function of the Beta posterior $p|X$ is then derived as:

 <center>$f(p|X) \propto p^x (1-p)^{n-x} * p^{a-1}(1-p)^{b-1} = p^{x+a-1}(1-p)^{n-x+b-1}$